thesnakeguy/SDM_BioClim-and-LandUse/README.md

 - **Climate and Land Use Data**: Incorporates WorldClim’s BioClim variables and land use data (e.g., vegetation, population density).
 - **Database selection**: Choose between gbif, inaturalist and observation.org as data sources for species occurrences and set restrictions regarding country/continent.
 - **Future Projections**: Models species distribution under CMIP6 climate models across SSPs 126, 245, 370, and 585 for 2041-2060 and 2061-2080.
 - **Custom Plotting**: Visualize the predicted SDM or ecological niche within specified coordinate ranges.
+Plotting range does not need to overlap range of occurrences.
+- **multicollinearity**: Highly correlated (r>0.75) predictors within the range of the specified occurrences are automaticcaly removed.

 ## Usage
 Clone this repository and run the script in an R environment.
 To specify parameters, edit them within the `params` list or interact with the interface in RStudio.